KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/deploy_to_heroku.md

   > Logged in as email@example.com

-4. Create a new empty application on Heroku.
+4. Create a new empty application on Heroku to use for the API.

-  Replace **name** with a name for your application.
-The **name** will be the subdomain in your application's URL: **http://name.herokuapp.com**
+  Replace **app-name** with a name for your application.
+The **app-name** will be the subdomain in your application's URL: **http://app-name.herokuapp.com**

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
-  heroku create name
+  heroku create app-name
   ```

-5. The previous command created the application on Heroku, created a remote repo for the Heroku application & set it as a remote named **heroku**.
-You should have 2 remotes now, `heroku` and `origin`, each with a (fetch) and a (push).
-In Git Bash or iTerm2, to confirm the remotes type:
+  This command creates the application on Heroku, creates a remote Git repository (repo) for the Heroku application & set that repo as a remote named `heroku`.

+5. You should have 2 remotes now, `heroku` and `origin`, each with a (fetch) and a (push).
+To confirm the remotes, in Git Bash or iTerm2, type:

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```